GoFundMe launched for schooling of child vendor whose mom died - Jamaica Beacon

 GoFundMe launched for schooling of child vendor whose mom died

-A GoFundMe account has been launched to help raise funds to cover the schooling of child vendor, Oshane Lewis, who has been selling goods at Linstead Market in St. Catherine since his mother died in 2018.
+A GoFundMe account has been launched to raise funds for the schooling of child vendor Oshane Ellis, who has been selling goods at Linstead Market in St. Catherine since his mother died in 2018.

 The child, who is 16 years old, uses the funds he earns mainly to attend classes at McGrath High School in his Linstead hometown.